The Biergerpakt and nationality / residence permit

 After participating in:

-• the Orientation Day
+- the Orientation Day

-• submission of the certificate from the “Altissia” platform
+- submit your certificate from the “Altissia” platform